 In 1975, the assassination of Jaffna Mayor Alfred Duraiyappah by the Liberation Tigers of Tamil Eelam (LTTE) marked a crisis point.

-In 1976, the fifth NAM summit was held in Colombo.
+In 1976, the fifth Non-Aligned Movement (NAM) summit was held in Colombo.

-In 1977, the free market economy was introduced to Sri Lanka, incorporating privatisation, deregulation, and the promotion of private enterprise.
+In 1977, the free market economy was introduced to Sri Lanka, incorporating privatization, deregulation, and the promotion of private enterprise.

-In 1977, the government of J. R. Jayawardene swept to power, introducing a new constitution and a free-market economy.
+In 1977, the government of J. R. Jayawardene swept to power and introduced a new constitution, a free-market economy, and a powerful executive presidency.

-On September 7, 1978, the country's name was changed to the "Democratic Socialist Republic of Sri Lanka".
+On September 7, 1978, the formal name of the country was changed to the "Democratic Socialist Republic of Sri Lanka".

 In 1979, broadcast television was introduced in Sri Lanka with the launch of the Independent Television Network.

-Since the Working Group came into being in 1980, the UN Human Rights Council has documented over 12,000 named individuals who have disappeared after detention by security forces in Sri Lanka, the second-highest figure in the world.
+Since the Working Group came into being in 1980, the UN Human Rights Council has documented over 12,000 named individuals who have disappeared after detention by security forces in Sri Lanka.

 In 1981, the Sri Lanka Muslim Congress, the largest Muslim political party in Sri Lanka, was founded.

-From 1985 to 2006, the Sri Lankan government and Tamil insurgents held four rounds of peace talks without success.
+In 1985, the Sri Lankan government and Tamil insurgents held the first of four rounds of peace talks without success.

 In 1986, Sri Lanka won the Asia Cup.

-In 1987, the 13th Amendment of the 1978 constitution established provincial councils, giving them legal status.
+In 1987, the 13th Amendment of the 1978 constitution established provincial councils in Sri Lanka.

 Between 1989 and 2006, the Northern and Eastern provinces were temporarily merged to form the North-East Province.